Copyright © 2017

 In an interview for the Village Voice magazine (33) Dick recalled that in 1953 the farm had 20 bullocks enclosed in a temporary yard of bale and twine down on the marsh.
 During the night of the East Coast floods in that year these bullocks were washed into the decoy then owned by a farmer called Lambert from Snettisham.
 The next morning workers from Manor Farm had to take to boats and swim the cattle out of the decoy.

-Google for the satellite image of the Dersingham Duck Decoy
+Link to the Google satellite image of the Dersingham Duck Decoy